rails/rails/guides/source/routing.md

 then the router will generate the path `/users/17` from `user_path(@user)`.
 Using the `user_path` helper allows you to avoid having to hard-code a path in your views.

-There is also `user_url` which has a similar purpose.
+It also generates `user_url`, which has a similar purpose.
 While `user_path` generates a relative url, `user_url` generates an absolute url (something like `https://yourdomain.com/users/17` in the above example).

 ### Configuring the Rails Router

-Here is an example of what routes look like in a typical Rails application, which live in `config/routes.rb`.
+Routes live in `config/routes.rb`.
+Here is an example of what routes look like in a typical Rails application.
 The sections that follow will explain the different route helpers used in this file:

 ```ruby
 Rails.application.routes.draw do